Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/07-Classic-Chatbots/3-language-as-data/1-text-preprocessing.md

 pip install nltk
 ```

 * Now since this is our first time ever utilizing `nltk` we actually have to explicitly download some of its commonly used content onto our machines `nltk`s version.
-Lets do so by opening a Python cell within the JupyTer Notebook with the following code:
+Lets do so by opening a Python cell within the Jupyter Notebook with the following code:

 ```python
 import nltk